lucrae/texlite/docs/guide.md

 The following are document setup tags that require a parameter (e.g.: `:fontsize:` requires that you specify a size):

-- `:title:`.
-Sets the document title.
+- `:title:` Sets the document title.
-- `:author:`.
-Sets the document author.
+- `:author:` Sets the document author.
-- `:date:`.
-Sets the document date, typically can be used with `\today{}`.
+- `:date:` Sets the document date, typically can be used with `\today{}`.
-- `:abstract:`.
-Adds an 'abstract' section to the start of the document comprising whatever text is specified.
+- `:abstract:` Adds an 'abstract' section to the start of the document comprising whatever text is specified.
-- `:fontsize:`.
-Sets the size of the font.
+- `:fontsize:` Sets the size of the font.
 Default is `10pt`.
 Options are: `8pt, 9pt, 10pt, 11pt, 12pt, 14pt, 17pt, 20pt`.
 Remember to include the `pt`.
-- `:margin:`.
-Sets the size of the margins.
+- `:margin:` Sets the size of the margins.
 Default is `1.6in`.
 Unit must be included, and can be any one of `mm, cm, pt, in`.
-- `:linespread:`.
-Sets the proportional spacing between lines.
+- `:linespread:` Sets the proportional spacing between lines.
 Default is `1.0`.
 One-and-a-half spacing is `1.3` and double spacing is `1.6`.
-- `:pagesize:`.
-Sets the size of the document pages (e.g: `letter`, `a4paper`).
+- `:pagesize:` Sets the size of the document pages (e.g: `letter`, `a4paper`).
-- `:usepackages:`.
-Includes specified packages to be used in the document.
-Multiple packages seperated by commas, for example: `:usepackages: hyperref, xcolor`.
-Note that these packages must be installed in you TeX distribution; if they're not TeXLite will not be able to compile.
+- `:usepackages:` Includes specified packages to be used in the document.
+Multiple packages seperated by commas, for example: `:usepackages: hyperref, xcolor` Note that these packages must be installed in you TeX distribution; if they're not TeXLite will not be able to compile.

 ### Without parameters

 The following are document setup tags with no parameters (e.g.: simply using `:nopagenumbers:` removes page numbers):

-- `:nopagenumbers:`.
-Removes page numbers.
+- `:nopagenumbers:` Removes page numbers.
-- `:twocolumn:`.
-Sets the document layout into two columns.
+- `:twocolumn:` Sets the document layout into two columns.

-### LaTeX commands
+## LaTeX Commands

-Document setup can also be done simply with LaTeX (e.g.: `\newcommand{}` or `\thispagestyle{empty}` can be used).
+All in-line [LaTeX commands](https://www.ntg.nl/doc/biemesderfer/ltxcrib.pdf) can be used seamlessly.
+For example `\footnote{Hello}` and `\setlength{\parindent}{0pt}` can be used to add a footnote and remove paragraph indentation respectively.

+If you want to use commands from external packages, use the `:usepackages: my_package, another_package` tag to include them.
+Make sure that they are installed in your [TeX distribution](https://www.latex-project.org/get/).

 ## Conclusion